Topics covered: Intermolecular Interactions

-Yes?
-I'm sorry?
-We got into the microwave range here because the spacings between the rotational states are much lower than the spacings between the vibrational states.
+We got into the microwave range, here, because the spacings between the rotational states are much lower than the spacings between the vibrational states.

-And I just actually wanted to make that point here.
-We can calculate in terms of the energy here what this spacing is.
-Let's do that.
+And I just actually wanted to make that point, here.
+We can calculate in terms of the energy, here, what this spacing is.

 And you would see the lines separated in space.

-And so, depending exactly what kind of diffracting grading used, the wave numbers are not always used.
+And so, depending exactly on what kind of diffraction grading used, the wavenumbers are not always used.

 The moment of inertia is the following.

+All bond lengths, really, come from measurements, now, of rotational spectra.
 All bond lengths in the gas phase, wherever we can measure the rotational spectra of the molecule.
 That is one of the main uses for rotational spectroscopy.
 Questions?

+Interactions.
 Or, I am going to write it here as attractions.
-The bottom line is I want to try to understand, on a microscopic scale, deviations from the inner gas law, PV equal nRT.
+The bottom line is, I want to try to understand, on a microscopic scale, deviations from the inner gas law, PV equal nRT.

 You know PV equal nRT, that if I made a plot of the volume versus the temperature and kept the pressure constant, say the pressure is at one atmosphere, and the number of moles in my gas is constant, well, you know that what I should see from that equation is a straight line.